Best 22LR Handguns For Defensive Use

 KelTec CP33 Review

 The CP33’s massive size conceals the massive 33-round magazine hidden in the grip.
 Lots of lead to dispense into a potential bad guy.
-The CP33 is bigger than most full-sized pistols and presents a massive optics rail, space for lights, lasers, and more.
-Heck, the barrel is even threaded for the easy attachment of accessories.
+The CP33 is bigger than most full-sized pistols and features an extensive optics rail with ample space for lights, lasers, and more.
+Plus, it comes with a threaded barrel, making it easy to attach additional accessories.

 The CP33 has hardly any recoil and just puffs a little between shots.
 You’ll have no problems putting round after round on target.
 The huge size and little recoil make it a mighty capable weapon.